FarzanSoli/Protein-Structure-Generation/README.md

 This code trains the model and generates 1000 new instances (default - you can increase or decrease it based on the available computational resources) as well as density, coverage and Frechet distance metrics for both generated 3-D coordinates and physicochemical features.
 This framework implements both DDIM and DDPM which can be selected by changing the parameter ($eta$) where $eta = 0$ represents DDIM and $eta = 1$ denotes DDPM.

+After completing the training and inference, import the saved features and utilize the Sequence_Builder.py script to construct potential sequences for the generated proteins.
+The framework creates sequences based on three physicochemical features: hydrophobicity, $\alpha$-helix probability, and solvent-accessible surface area (SASA).
+These features are assigned as node attributes within the EGNN architecture.